 A ‘buyer persona’ is a semi-fictional character that represents your ideal buyer's most common characteristics.
 It includes demographic information, as well as other unique qualities like their interests, goals, frustrations, and more.

 Essentially, a buyer persona humanizes your audience.
 This allows for more empathic messaging that makes prospects and current customers feel like you’re speaking directly to them.

 There are many ways to gather information to develop a robust buyer persona.
 Analytics

 is a good starting point as you can get a high-level overview of your website visitors’ age, gender, and interests.

 , ads, and other marketing campaigns have performed well with your audience to see what engages their attention and drives conversions.

-For deeper insights, surveys and interviews are great ways to go.
-Find out what your buyers really want and need directly from them instead of making educated guests or assumptions.
-You may need to offer an incentive to generate enough responses to be able to glean insights, however, it can be worth it to truly understand your buyers.
+For deeper insights, conduct surveys and interviews.
+Find out what your buyers really want and need directly from them instead of making educated guesses or assumptions.
+You may need to offer an incentive to generate enough responses, but it can be worth it to truly understand your buyers.

 Bring your persona to life by giving them a name and including personal background information like their job title, education level, hobbies, interests, and family situation (e.g. single, married, kids).

 Everybody is motivated by something.
 Your buyers are no different!
 When you understand what drives your buyers, you’ll be able to align your product or service toward their goals.

 Big or small, there are roadblocks that get in your buyer’s way.
 By identifying their pain points, you can build empathy with your buyer.
 Additionally, it’ll be easier to improve your offering so your buyer can overcome those fears and challenges.